Historic Detroit

 Stroh's, which had a much larger facility across Gratiot from Goebel's, did not need the facility, especially in such proximity to its own giant bottling plant, so it converted the Goebel factory into a plant for Stroh's ice cream brand.
 Coincidentally, Stroh's bottling works were imploded in the 1980s, and yet several buildings from the Goebel factory still stand.

-Eventually, Pabst Brewing Company acquired Stroh's and their other brands (including Goebel), and continued making Goebel until the end of 2005.
+Eventually, Pabst Brewing Co. acquired Stroh's and their other brands (including Goebel), and continued making Goebel until the end of 2005.